 A couple of days later, this is Peaches feeling much better albeit still somewhat bloated.
 Those of us who were following her progress were much heartened to see her looking so much better.

-Heartworm treatment requires that the dog be kept very quiet and on restricted exercise for a period of several weeks to allow the dog’s body to absorb the dead worms.
+Heartworm treatment requires that the dog is kept very quiet and on restricted exercise for a period of several weeks to allow the dog’s body to absorb the dead worms.
 Exertion can cause the dead worms to break loose and travel to the lungs causing respiratory failure and death.
-So it is absolutely necessary for the success of the heartworm treatment that the dog be kept very quiet and still after all the worms have been killed.
-This did not concern us as Peaches was being kept at the vet’s office for the duration of her treatment so there was little risk of over exertion.
+So it is absolutely necessary for the success of the heartworm treatment that the dog is kept very quiet and still after all the worms have been killed.
+This did not concern us as Peaches was being kept at the vet’s office for the duration of her treatment so there was little risk of overexertion.

 This is a picture of Peaches from last Friday, the 4th of June, 2010.
 Look at how much better she looks!
 Obviously on the road to recovery and it won’t be long before we can proceed to find her a new worthy home and she can experience a normal, happy and love filled life like every dog should.

 Sadly it was not destined to be.
-Peaches passed away last Tuesday, June 8th, 2010.
-Of course we don’t know exactly what caused her death but it is assumed that one or more of the dead worms became dislodged.
-Speaking personally, I was and still am devastated by her passing.
+Peaches passed away on Tuesday, June 8th, 2010.
+Of course, we don’t know exactly what caused her death but it is assumed that one or more of the dead worms became dislodged.
+Speaking personally, I was devastated by her passing.
 Although I never met her, I loved her as if she was my own and I had been praying for her recovery and the ultimate pleasure of seeing her find a new healthy and wonderful life.
 After seeing the last picture of her, the last thing I expected was that she was still in danger.

 The point of this story is this: Heartworm prevention is the only way to avoid putting your dog and yourself through this horrible experience.
 Mosquitoes, the carriers of heartworm disease, are everywhere and there is no guarantee that your dog will not be infected no matter where you live.
 If you don’t have your dog on heartworm prevention treatment already, do it now!
 Don’t let Peaches’ death be in vain.
 She is only one of thousands of dogs infected with heartworm across the country and it is completely preventable.